 Two experimental sub-groups then got additional messages about fairness.
-One message emphasized distributional fairness (a familiar theme in CCL's messages about carbon fee and dividend): "The carbon tax is a fair policy because it raises money that can be returned to taxpayers in the form of lump-sum payments to support low-income groups and disproportionately affected communities transitioning out of high-carbon industries."
+One message emphasized distributional fairness: "The carbon tax is a fair policy because it raises money that can be returned to taxpayers in the form of lump-sum payments to support low-income groups and disproportionately affected communities transitioning out of high-carbon industries."